ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 - Remote control of a Arma / DayZ Epoch server, allowing you to start / stop / restart the server remotely from discord.
 - Automatic backups of the server's database.
 - Manually backup the server's database.
-- Add custom commands to the server with batch files.
+- Add custom commands to the discord server that can call other batch files.

 ## Installation
 - Download the latest release from [here](https://github.com/ZzBombardierzZ/EpochRemote-DiscordBot/archive/refs/heads/main.zip) and extract the bot.exe file into it's own folder.
 It's important to put it in a containing folder as it spits out a config file and log folder when it starts.